kennethchow/kennethchow.github.io/_posts/2017-05-02-Project-Luther.md

 <em>Fig. 2 Features with the highest contribution to determining genetics according to my linear model</em>

-Energizing, Uplifting and Creativity are effects positively correlated with Sativa genetics.
+Energizing, Uplifting, and Creativity are effects positively correlated with Sativa genetics.
 Fatigue is also a positively correlated medical use.
 The 3 traits on the right are negatively correlated with Sativa genetics i.e. positively correlated with Indica genetics.

 ## An outlook on the future of Green Data